GMAT Format

 30 min

-The GMAT consists of three major sections with a break between each section.
-The first section is analytical writing, where examinees write an essay analyzing an issue and another essay analyzing an argument.
-After this writing section, which lasts a total of 60 minutes, an optional 10 minute break ensues.
-The quantitative section follows the optional break and is made up of 37 questions and lasts 75 minutes.
+The GMAT consists of four major sections with two optional breaks.
+The first section is analytical writing, where examinees write an essay analyzing an argument.
+After this writing section, which lasts a total of 30 minutes, there is an integrated reasoning section, which lasts 30 minutes.
+Integrated Reasoning (IR) was introduced to the GMAT in 2012.
+An optional 10 minute break ensues.
+The quantitative section, which consists of Problem Solving and Data Sufficiency questions, follows the optional break and is made up of 37 questions and lasts 75 minutes.
 Another optional 10 minute break follows the quantitative section.
 The exam concludes with a 41 question 75 minute verbal section.
+The verbal section consists of Sentence Correction, Critical Reasoning and Reading Comprehension question types.
 In your GMAT prep, it is important to memorize the format of the GMAT.

 Footnotes